 Compared with the general public, a higher proportion of businesses do not find it easy to file their tax returns and provide information on various taxes.
 However, this group has been almost halved during the last ten years.
 In the 2013 survey, 23 percent of the businesses answered that it is not easy to file their tax returns and provide information on various taxes.
+Diagram 17 It is easy to file tax returns and provide information on various taxes, businesses, percent [4.6]

-5.4 Confidence in the Tax Agency
+4.4 Confidence in the Tax Agency

-The proportion of citizens who state that they have confidence in the Tax Agency increased from 52 to 66 percent during the period 2006-2012.
+The proportion of citizens who state that they have confidence in the Tax Agency increased from 52 to 66 percent during the period of 2006 - 2012.

-I have confidence in the way the Tax Agency is carrying out its duty, the general public, percent [5.5]
+I have confidence in the way the Tax Agency is carrying out its duty, the general public, percent [4.7]